-- 44 This set of Standards asks how the organization manages its employment conditions and - 45 relationships.
-This includes working time, remuneration, employment practices such as recruitment, - performance management and termination, data, and worker privacy, as well as how the organization responds to changes that substantially affect workers. - 48 Set 1 comprises three Topic Standards and one Standard interpretation as follows: - 49 Employment - 50 Remuneration and Working Time - Significant Changes for Workers - 52 Control of work Standard interpretation to GRI 2 - 53 This first phase of exposure drafts was made available for discussion and approval at the May 2024 54 meeting of the GSSB.
+- 45 performance management and termination, data, and worker privacy, as well as how the organization - responds to changes that substantially affect workers. - 47 Set 1 comprises three Topic Standards and one Standard interpretation as follows: - 48 Employment

+- Remuneration and Working Time - Significant Changes for Workers - Control of work Standard interpretation to GRI 2 - 52 This first phase of exposure drafts was made available for discussion and approval at the May 2024 - 53 meeting of the GSSB.
 The public comment period was from 10 June to 4 October 2024.

-55 Phase 2 - Working life and career development
+54 Phase 2 - Working life and career development

-- 56 This set of Standards focuses on the equal treatment and the development of an organization's - 57 workers.
-It requests information on how the organization responds to the training and education - 58 programs and their effectiveness, family-related policies at the workplace, and measures to provide 59 work-life balance and an inclusive and diverse environment. - 60 Set 2 includes the following Topic Standards: - 61 Training and Education - 62 Working Parents and Caregivers - This second set of labor exposure drafts will be sent for discussion and approval by the GSSB on 20 February 2025.
+- 55 This set of Standards focuses on the equal treatment and the development of an organization's - 56 workers.
+It requests information on how the organization responds to the training and education - 57 programs and their effectiveness, family-related policies at the workplace, and measures to provide - work-life balance and an inclusive and diverse environment. - 59 Set 2 includes the following Topic Standards: - Training and Education - Working Parents and Caregivers - This second set of labor exposure drafts will be sent for discussion and approval by the GSSB on 20 - February 2025.
 The public commentary period is planned for late February until late April 2025.

-65 Phase 3 - Workers' rights and protection
+64 Phase 3 - Workers' rights and protection

 - This set of Standards focuses on four of the ILO's Fundamental Principles and Rights at work.
-In addition, it has a specific Standard to target the labor rights and working conditions for workers in - 68 business relationships with a due diligence approach. - 69 Set 3 includes the following Topic Standards: - Diversity and Inclusion - Child Labor - Forced or Compulsory Labor - Non-discrimination - Freedom of Association and Collective Bargaining - Workers of Business Relationships - 76 The third set of labor exposure drafts is planned to be sent to the GSSB in later 2025.
+In - 66 addition, it has a specific Standard to target the labor rights and working conditions for workers in - business relationships with a due diligence approach. - 68 Set 3 includes the following Topic Standards: - Diversity and Inclusion - Child Labor - Forced or Compulsory Labor - Non-discrimination - Freedom of Association and Collective Bargaining - Workers of Business Relationships - 75 The third set of labor exposure drafts is planned to be sent to the GSSB in later3 2025.

-77 Summary of the proposals
+Summary of the proposals

-- For more information on the project, consult the Project Proposal and the technical committee and advisory group biographies. - 80 The scope of the workers in set 1 is the organization's employees and workers who are not - 81 employees and whose work is controlled by the organization (hereafter, workers who are not - 82 employees).
-Workers of the organization's business relationships are in the scope of set 3 labor-83 related Topic Standards and, therefore, are not included in set 1. - 84 The key revisions and new proposed disclosures and guidance for the first set of exposure draft - 85 standards are summarized as follows:
+- 77 For more information on the project, consult the Project Proposal and the technical committee and - 78 advisory group biographies. - 79 The scope of the workers in set 1 is the organization's employees and workers who are not - 80 employees and whose work is controlled by the organization (hereafter, workers who are not - 81 employees).
+Workers of the organization's business relationships are in the scope of set 3 labor- - 82 related Topic Standards and, therefore, are not included in set 1. - 83 The key revisions and new proposed disclosures and guidance for the first set of exposure draft - 84 standards are summarized as follows:

-87 1) General proposed change
+85 1) General proposed change

-- 88 This first set of draft labor-related Topic Standards includes new proposed disclosures next to an 89 extensive revision of: - 90 GRI 401: Employment 2016 (Disclosure 401-3) - GRI 404: Training and Education 2016 - 92 The revised draft of Working Parents and Caregivers (Item 05) includes the revision of GRI 401 - 93 Employment 2016 (Disclosures 401-3).
+- This first set of draft labor-related Topic Standards includes new proposed disclosures next to an - 87 extensive revision of: - GRI 401: Employment 2016 (Disclosure 401-3) - 69 GRI 404: Training and Education 2016

+- 90 The revised draft of Working Parents and Caregivers (Item 05) includes the revision of GRI 401 - 91 Employment 2016 (Disclosures 401-3).

-94 2) Summary of proposals and changes related to Training and Education (Item 04)
+92 2) Summary of proposals and changes related to Training and Education (Item 04)